 - 1 recipe for spicy potato filling

-- about 2 cups cooking oil for deep frying
+- 2 to 3 cups cooking oil for deep frying

 - Unwrap the dough and form into a log.
 Cut into six equal portions.

 - Using a rolling pin, flatten a portion of the dough into a circle about a quarter of an inch thick.
 Cut into halves.
 Repeat with the rest of the dough.